mayaanne/foundations/sprint-1/set-remotes-and-sync-fork-primer.md

 ## Reflect
 Open your `my-reflections-sprint-1.md` file and answer the following.
 Remember to stage and commit your changes.

-1. What is the difference between cloning from a forked and cloning from a non-forked repo.
+- What is the difference between cloning from a forked or non-forked repo.
-2. Can you think of an analogy to describe forking?
+- Can you think of an analogy to describe forking?
-3. What is a remote?
+- What is a remote?
-4. Did anything surprise you?